 -

-- Patients in California - email med@rula.com to send messages directly to our Psychiatric Services team who will relay the message to your provider.
+If you are a California patient, you can email med@rula.com to contact our Psychiatric Services team, who will relay the message to your provider.

 -